What is end of life care?

 Talking about dying

-Death is among the most difficult subjects to discuss with family and friends, but good communication can benefit everyone.
+Death is one of the most difficult subjects to discuss with family and friends, but talking openly can help everyone.
 Here are some ideas on how to start the conversation.

 Planning ahead for the final stages of life makes it more likely you’ll be cared for in the way that you’d prefer.